BufferCreations/tonemaster/README.md

 It takes the math seriously.
 In my experience similar tools get the calculation incorrect due to rounding errors, creator preferences, or other inconsistencies.

-Testing shows that the output matches Chrome DevTools' calculation method as well as some [established](https://css-tricks.com/snippets/sass/tint-shade-functions), [popular](https://sindresorhus.com/sass-extras/#color-function-tint) methods to derive tints and shades via Sass.
+Testing shows that the output matches Chrome DevTools' calculation method as well as some [established](https://css-tricks.com/snippets/sass/tint-shade-functions), [popular](https://sindresorhus.com/sass-extras/#color-function-tint) methods to derive ToneMaster via Sass.

 ## When would I use this?

 It's best used when you already have some base colors but would like complimentary colors for gradients, borders, backgrounds, shadows or other elements.

 This is useful for designers who may be communicating color intent to developers who use Sass or PostCSS in their builds.
-It's also a solid way to quickly preview what tints and shades look like for a base color you may be considering for your design.
+It's also a solid way to quickly preview what ToneMaster look like for a base color you may be considering for your design.

 I've also heard it's useful for teachers, data professionals, and people who make presentations.